 What is Supercritical CO2 used for?

 Now that we have explored supercritical CO2, where is it being used?
-The world of extraction is clearly not limited to the hemp and cannabis industry.
-In fact, there are many industries that have utilized CO2 in their business well before it was ever used to extract cannabis compounds:
+The world of extraction is clearly not limited to the hemp industry.
+In fact, there are many industries that have utilized CO2 in their business well before it was ever used to extract hemp compounds:

 Though many people enjoy a strong cup of coffee to start their day, plenty of others enjoy a cup without getting the jitters.
 Supercritical CO2 is often the extraction method used to remove the naturally occurring caffeine from the coffee beans.
 This is among the most prevalent uses of CO2 and is a much safer alternative to the solvents previously used for decaffeination including methylene chloride, ethyl acetate, trichloroethane and other potentially harmful solvents.
 Similar methods are also used to decaffeinate tea and other beverages.

 Hop extracts can be used for brewing beer and supercritical CO2 is by far the safest method to obtain them.
 Because of its potency, these extracts are often used in high-hopped beers like IPAs.
 Once the resins are extracted from the hops plant material, it is packaged and distributed to brewers who are able to use it on an industrial scale.